We have today (30 April) published our Annual Report for 2019.

 Sharing learning from complaints

-In 2018 we published a new section of our Good Practice Framework.
-Disciplinary procedures gives good practice guidance for providers in designing disciplinary procedures and handling individual cases.
-It covers both academic and non-academic disciplinary procedures.
-We also published two briefing notes on our approach to complaints about industrial action and sexual misconduct and harassment.
+In 2019 we published a new section of our Good Practice Framework on Fitness to practise.
+The section gives good practice guidance for providers in designing fitness to practise procedures and handling individual cases.
+We also published case summaries covering a range of topics during the year.

 We continued to develop our outreach work.
-For the first time we ran student discussion groups talking with around 60 students in England and Wales about their experiences, concerns and views of higher education to improve our understanding of student perspectives.
-We ran an extensive programme of webinars and workshops, attracting participants from student representative bodies and providers across England and Wales and from the full range of our varied membership.
-As well as our usual visits to providers we introduced “virtual” visits.
+We ran an extensive programme of webinars and workshops, as well as visits and “virtual visits” to providers.
+Our programme attracted participants from student representative bodies and providers across England and Wales and from the full range of our varied membership.
+We also continued to hold student discussion groups to understand more about student perspectives.

 Common themes in complaints